 - Read the introductory information node and click Continue →.

-- Answer each question as the tree progresses through the applicable encryption classification tests.
+- Answer each question as the tree progresses through the applicable encryption classification tests — covering the type of cryptography, key lengths, intended use, and mass-market distribution channels.

 - Use the ← Back button to revise previous answers at any point.